 The standard becomes effective for annual periods beginning on or after January 01, 2018 and is to be applied retrospectively with the exception of the general hedging phase which is applied prospectively.
 Early adoption is permitted.
 The Company is currently evaluating the impact the new standard on its consolidated financial statements.

-(A Saudi Joint Stock Company) NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS For the period from January 01, 2017 to September 30, 2017 (UNAUDITED)
+(A Saudi Joint Stock Company)

+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS

+For the year ended December 31, 2017

 3.2 Revenue from contracts with customers